-In the rest of this section we discuss further consequences of Theorem \ref{Thm:BoundaryArbitraryDimension}.
+In the remainder of this section we discuss further consequences of Theorem \ref{Thm:BoundaryArbitraryDimension}.
 First, we have a closer look at the topology of the variety $\cV(f)$ restricted to a certain fiber $\F_{\mathbf{\Log|\mathbf{v}|}}$, which is isomorphic to $\cV(f^{|\mathbf{v}|})$.
-By Lemma \ref{Lem:DimFiberManifolds} we know that the realificatoin of $\cV(f^{|\mathbf{v}|})$ is a real ($n-2$)-dimensional algebraic set.
-But, as we mentioned before, this set is in general not connected.
-Thus, for every $f \in \C[\mathbf{z}]$ there exists a natural, non-trivial map
+By Lemma \ref{Lem:DimFiberManifolds} we know that the realification of $\cV(f^{|\mathbf{v}|})$ is a real ($n-2$)-dimensional algebraic set.
+But, as we mentioned before, this set is not connected in general.
+Thus, for every $f \in \C[\mathbf{z}]$ there exists a canonical, non-trivial map